 The Last Mountain -The mining and burning of coal is at the epicenter of America’s struggle to balance its energy needs with environmental concerns.
-Nowhere is that concern greater than in Coal River Valley, West Virginia, where a small but passionate group of ordinary citizens are trying to stop Big Coal corporations, like Massey Energy, from continuing the devastating practice of Mountain Top Removal.
+In the Coal River Valley, West Virginia, a small but passionate group of ordinary citizens are trying to stop Big Coal corporations, like Massey Energy, from continuing the devastating practice of Mountain Top Removal.

 Coal Country– tells of the dramatic struggle around the use of coal, which provides over half the electricity in America.

 ON COAL RIVER – The film follows a former coal miner and his neighbors in a David-and-Goliath struggle for the future of their valley, their children, and life as they know it.